cwilkis/School_District_Analysis/README.md

 ![This is an image](https://github.com/cwilkis/School_District_Analysis/blob/main/Resources/School%20Summary%20original.png)
 ![This is an image](https://github.com/cwilkis/School_District_Analysis/blob/main/Resources/School%20Summary%20final.png)

--Since only one set of test scores was replaced, the remaining categories were also not overly affected.
+- Since only one set of test scores was replaced, the remaining categories were also not overly affected.
 Thomas High School ws still listed in the top 5 schools in the district.

--Replacing ninth-grade scores from Thomas highschool to NaN from a number does affect the scores by school spending and size, but not by type.
+- Replacing ninth-grade scores from Thomas highschool to NaN from a number does affect the scores by school spending and size, but not by type.
 	-Math, reading, and overall % scores dropped in the $631-$645 spending range.
 	-Math, reading, and overall % scores dropped in the medium size schools -Math, reading, and overall % scores had no discrenable change in the school type.